UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-ucd/overview.md

 DevOps Velocity plug-in images are located in DockerHub.
 To view available versions, see the [UrbanCode DockerHub](https://hub.docker.com/r/urbancode/ucv-ext-ucd/tags).

 ## History

+### Version 4.1.4

+* **Snapshot Visibility Enhancement Between DevOps Deploy and DevOps Velocity**:
+Earlier, once a snapshot was created and synced from DevOps Deploy to DevOps Velocity, it continued to appear in the DevOps Velocity UI even after being deleted in DevOps Deploy.
+This sometimes led to accidental deployments of deleted or outdated snapshots.
+With this enhancement, snapshots in DevOps Velocity now stay automatically aligned with DevOps Deploy.
+If a snapshot is deleted in DevOps Deploy, it will be hidden from the DevOps Velocity UI in the next plugin sync.

+**Note**: Snapshots synced before this enhancement may still appear in the DevOps Velocity UI.
+If such older snapshots are modified in DevOps Deploy, their status will be updated automatically in the next plug-in sync.
+To update all old snapshots at once, you can perform a full resync.

+**Caution**: A full resync can be time-consuming and may take from a few minutes to several hours, depending on the amount of data being synced between DevOps Deploy and DevOps Velocity.
+It is recommended to schedule this activity during a maintenance window or low-usage period.

 ### Version 4.1.3